 The RequestedEvents and SignalRequests generally refer to the same events.
 In one case, the gateway is asked to detect the occurrence of the event and, in the other case, it is asked to generate it.
-There are a few exceptions to this rule, e.g., fax and modem tones, which can be detected but can not be signaled.
+There are a few exceptions to this rule, e.g., fax and modem tones, which can be detected but cannot be signaled.
 However, we necessarily cannot expect all endpoints to detect all events.
 The specific events and signals that a given endpoint can detect or perform are determined by the list of event packages that are supported by that endpoint.
 Each package specifies a list of events and signals that can be detected or applied.
 A gateway that is requested to detect or to apply an event that is not supported by the specified endpoint MUST return an error (error code 512 or 513 - not equipped to detect event or generate signal).
-When the event name is not registered in this default package, the gateway MUST return an error (error code 522 - no such event or signal).
+When the event name is not qualified by a package name, the default package name for the endpoint is assumed.
+If the event name is not registered in this default package, the gateway MUST return an error (error code 522 - no such event or signal).